Sexual Fables

 Witches

 Baldung is credited with being the first to introduce explicit eroticism into European religious art with his portrayal of the Fall of Adam and Eve in 1511, which is remarkable for the way Adam holds Eve's breast.
-(Titian's Venus of Urbino wouldn't be until 1538, which improves on Giorgione's influential Sleeping Venus from c.
-1510 which is not erotic.)
+(Titian's Venus of Urbino wouldn't be until 1538, which improves on Giorgione's influential Sleeping Venus from circa 1510 which is not erotic.)

 Hans-Baldung